 I have shared my expertise through conference keynotes and presentations; breakout sessions; and stand-alone workshops across the country.
 These have included the Highlights Foundation Writers Workshops (at both Chautauqua, NY, and Boyds Mills, PA); NAEYC Annual Conference; numerous SCBWI gatherings from Seattle to Orlando; and other conferences from Londonderry to Los Angeles.

-I am happy to give stand-alone workshops or conference breakout sessions on a wide variety of topics related to children's literature and writing for children.
+I am happy to give stand-alone workshops, keynote presentations, or conference breakout sessions on a wide variety of topics.

 A few past workshops:

 • Writing for the Educational Market.
 Presented annually; see below for description.

 • The Heat of Inspiration, the Cool Control of Revision: Poetry for Children

 • Sharing Our Hope: Writing for the Inspirational Market